Nuclear Energy Engineering Technology

 The Nuclear Energy Engineering Technology Program’s goal is to educate engineering technology practitioners who are immediately relevant to or practicing in industry by frequently evaluating and improving our educational programs, engaging in scholarly and industrially based activities, and working within the broader community to be relevant to the professional and global community.

-The Bachelor of Science degree in Nuclear Energy Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET.
+The BS degree with an area of study in Nuclear Energy Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET.

 |I. General Education Requirements||60|